Investigation into BT's compliance with its obligations as a broadband universal service provider

 |Case opened||15 October 2020|

-This investigation will consider whether BT is complying with its obligations to provide a broadband universal service in accordance with the regulatory conditions imposed on 6 June 2019.
+This investigation considered whether BT is complying with its obligations to provide a broadband universal service in accordance with the regulatory conditions imposed on 6 June 2019.

 |Relevant legal provision(s)||